 ‘Diet bread’.
 Doesn’t sound very sexy, does it.
 ‘Diet bread that actually tastes really good’ is a tad too long.
 But trust me this ‘bread’ is well worth making even if the title lets it down somewhat.
 I have doing pretty well with my diet and I am very chuffed with myself for finally taking up running again – almost every day!
 Admittedly asthmatic dogs run faster than me but you have to start somewhere… Anyway, where was I?
 Oh yes, the diet.
 I have been eating a lot of soups and lots of very healthy but incredibly tasty meals but I did miss bread… so much so that I searched for a diet bread recipe.

 In the end, the recipe that most often comes top on Google searches is for Dukan bread – and if you are not familiar with the Dukan it is a high protein diet that was all the rage a few years ago.
 I followed it pretty closely and did lose quite a lot of weight on it BB (=before blog) – but I am convinced what made the real difference was regular exercise.
 The Dukan diet advocates the use of oatbran and it is what makes up the bulk of this bread – it doesn’t contain any flour.
 I have tweaked this recipe a few times to get to this result and I think it works really well.
-As an added bonus it doesn’t require kneading and can be thrown together in 5 minutes!
+As an added bonus it doesn’t require kneading and can be thrown together really quickly.

 This healthy bread is packed with fibre and is quite dense and very filling.
 It tastes really good toasted – add sliced avocados and a soft boiled egg and you have the breakfast of champions!
 I have to admit I don’t always make time for breakfast – when I am very busy I tend to skip it altogether in favour of bucketloads of coffee.
 But I always regret it and having this bread as a quick option has been a lifesaver.
 It’s also lovely having something to dip into all my healthy soups!
 (PS: this bread also makes fabulous croutons).